econia-labs/emojicoin-dot-fun/src/move/emojicoin_arena/README.md

 ## Indexing

-Structs and events are deisgined according to the principle of minimized onchain indexing.
+Structs and events are designed according to the principle of minimized onchain indexing.
 That is, runtime state and event fields are designed to provide the minimum amount of information required to enable comprehensive indexing via writeset-aware offchain processing.
 In order words, the data model is designed